 - 1. Start BIOS:

 - Computers or tablets with keyboards:

 - Turn on or restart the computer, quickly press esc.

 - Tablets without keyboards:

-- Turn on or restart the tablet, and then quickly hold down the volume down button.
+- Turn on or restart the tablet, and then quickly hold down the volume up button.

-- or -
+- 2. Press or tap f2.